shashivj/amazon-bedrock-agentcore-samples/03-integrations/observability/dynatrace/README.md

-# Amazon Bedrock Agent Integration with Dynatrace
+# Amazon Bedrock AgentCore Integration with Dynatrace

-This example contains a demo of a Personal Assistant Agent built on top of [Bedrock AgentCore Agents](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/what-is-bedrock-agentcore.html).
+This example contains a demo of a Personal Assistant Agent built on top of [Amazon Bedrock AgentCore](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/what-is-bedrock-agentcore.html).

 ## Prerequisites